ssdollxx/tuya-zigbee-switch/readme.md

 - [TS0011](https://www.zigbee2mqtt.io/devices/TS0012_switch_module.html) is supported.
 - [TS0012](https://www.zigbee2mqtt.io/devices/TS0012_switch_module.html) is supported.

-If you device is not supported, by it some Tuya switch module, please check [porting guide](./docs/porting_to_new_device.md).
+If you device is not supported, but it is some Tuya switch module, please check [the porting guide](./docs/porting_to_new_device.md).

 ## Why?